duckdb/duckdb-web/docs/sql/statements/unpivot.md

 | 3     | cars        | May   | 500   |
 | 3     | cars        | Jun   | 600   |

-### SQL Standard Unpivot Dynamically using Columns Expression
+### SQL Standard Unpivot Dynamically Using Columns Expression

 The [`COLUMNS` expression](../expressions/star#columns) can be used to determine the `IN` list of columns dynamically.
 This will continue to work even if additional `month` columns are added to the dataset.